 You don’t need a lot of kitchen equipment, but these are the basics to make it a little easier.

-Food processor, blender, kettle, sharp knives, chopping boards, pots and pans, slow cooker (optional, but we love it) and storage containers for the finished product.
+Food processor, blender, kettle, sharp knives, chopping boards, pots and pans, slow cooker (optional, but we love it), and meal prep containers for the finished product.

 What should I make for my first attempt?

 Don’t go too hard too soon!
 To start with, why not just prepare two 28 Day Weight Loss Challenge dinners (doubling the recipe to make 4 family meals) and two double batches of snacks?